Ahmer-kun/Midway/README.md

 🌐 Deployment

-This project can be deployed on:
+This project is deployed on:

 Vercel